Immunisation data is collected from Aotearoa Immunisation Register (AIR) and is collated weekly.

 1. Vaccination uptake calculation is based on a snapshot of the estimated eligible population in AIR as at 01 March of the current year.
 This snapshot does not take into account any deaths or births that occur during the influenza season, so that the uptake can be observed against a static population.

-2. Age group is determined by age as at 30 September of the current year.
-In other words, “age 65+ years” will include those who do not turn 65 years of age until later in the influenza season.
-This way, uptake captures not only those who are eligible for funded vaccination at the start but also those who become eligible over the course of the influenza season.
+2. Age group is determined by age as at 30 September of the current year to ensure uptake captures not only those who are eligible for funded vaccination at the start but also those who become eligible over the course of the season.
+This definition was updated on 28 August 2025; prior to this change, age was calculated at the start of the influenza season.

 3. Totals include those whose assigned domicile district is overseas or unknown, but the actual numbers of overseas or unknown district will not be displayed to protect data confidentiality.